 The Master Plan also provides for other types of green spaces, playgrounds and pathways.

 The Park Island recreation and sports grounds first took shape in 1981 when the Council set aside 68 hectares west of Westminster Avenue.
 Some 50 hectares are currently developed as sports grounds and facilities, including the fenced Tremain Fields, a soccer stadium and the regional hockey headquarters with its two artificial turfs.

-The Northern Sports Hub will be a greenfields expansion at the north-eastern end of the park.
+The Northern Sports Hub will be a greenfields expansion at the north-eastern end of Park Island.
 It will be flanked by future stages of the Parklands residential subdivision and have vehicle access from Orotu Drive.

-Signage and panels will provide information about the park’s geological, social and cultural history including that of Te Umuriomata pa, a major battle waged at Te Roropipi, the Park Island cemetery and Taipo Stream.
+Signage and storyboards are also proposed, to provide information about the park’s geological, social and cultural history including that of Te Umuriomata pa, a major battle waged at Te Roropipi, the Park Island cemetery and Taipo Stream.

-The estimated cost for the staged development and expansion plans is $40.2 million.
-Of that, some $13 million will be core Council expenditure.
+The estimated cost for the staged development is $25.7 million.